About ASCIA anaphylaxis e-training for first aid (community)

 EpiPen®s with a 10 second label can continue to be used and should not be replaced unless they have been used, are just about to expire or have expired.

 All EpiPen®s should now be held in place for 3 seconds, regardless of the instructions on the label.
 However, if they are held for 10 seconds it will not affect the way that the adrenaline works.

 For those members in the community requiring a certificate of completion for an anaphylaxis training course, successful completion of the final module allows you to print a certificate containing your name, the date and your pass mark.
 The course modules can be accessed in any order, however when completing the entire course, it is recommended that the modules are completed in the order presented.

-To obtain a Certificate of Completion for ASCIA anaphylaxis e-training a result of 75% or higher is required in Module 6.
+- To obtain a Certificate of Completion for ASCIA anaphylaxis e-training a result of 100% is required in Final Assessment.
 If this result is not obtained on the first attempt, users can re-attempt the assessments after reviewing the course content.

 - When the Certificate of Completion appears you may print or save to a file as a PDF for your own record.